pavelsof/py/README.rst

 commands
 ========

+- ``py init``
+    Init a new project (a virtual environment and a py.toml file) in the current directory.

 - ``py [SCRIPT]``
     Run python in the virtual environment specified in py.toml.
 This command makes explicitly activating the virtual environment obsolete.